BrandonArbour/DevOpsCapstone/README.md

 ## Overview

-This project is focused on implementing DevOps practices into the development of a web application, here are the features implemented:
+This project is focused on implementing DevOps practices into the development of a web application, here is an overview of the features implemented:

 - Docker image based on httpd, with a homepage giving a brief overview of the project
 - GitHub action to deploy the developement environment, triggers when code is changed: